StarRocks/starrocks/table_design/Data_model.md

 ### Usage notes

-- StarRocks batch loads the data of a table that uses the Aggregate Key model and generates a data version for each load job.
-StarRocks triggers an aggregation of rows that have the same sort key in one of the following ways:
-  - Aggregates the data at data load before the data is flushed to the disk.
-  - Asynchronously aggregates multiple data versions in the background after the data is flushed to the disk.
-  - Aggregates multiple data versions from multiple pipelines at data query.

-- When a query is run, StarRocks aggregates and then filters metric columns to identify the columns that do not need to be defined as metric columns.
-Then, StarRocks stores the identified columns as dimension columns.
+- Take note of the following points about the sort key of a table:
+  - You can use the `AGGREGATE KEY` keyword to explicitly define the columns that participate in the sort key.

+    - If the `AGGREGATE KEY` keyword does not include all dimension columns, the table cannot  be created.
+    - By default, if you do not explicitly define sort key columns by using the `AGGREGATE KEY` keyword, StarRocks selects all columns except metric columns as the sort key columns.

+  - The sort key must be created on columns on which unique constraints are enforced.
+It must be composed of all dimension columns whose names cannot be changed.

+- You can specify an aggregate function following the name of a column to define the column as a metric column.
+In most cases, metric columns hold data that needs to be aggregated and analyzed.

-- For information about the aggregate functions that are supported by the Aggregate Key model, see [CREATE TABLE](/sql-reference/sql-statements/data-definition/CREATE%20TABLE.md).
+- For information about the aggregate functions that are supported by the Aggregate Key model, see [CREATE TABLE](/sql-reference/sql-statements/data-definition/CREATE%20TABLE%20LIKE.md).

+- When queries are run, sort key columns are filtered before the aggregation of multiple data versions, whereas metric columns are filtered after the aggregation of multiple data versions.
+Therefore, we recommend that you identify the columns that are frequently used as filter conditions and define these columns as the sort key.
+This way, data filtering can start before the aggregation of multiple data versions to improve query performance.

+- When you create a table, you cannot create BITMAP indexes or Bloom Filter indexes on the metric columns of the table.

+### What to do next

+After a table is created, you can use various data ingestion methods to load data into StarRocks.
+For information about the data ingestion methods that are supported by StarRocks, see [Data import](/loading/Loading_intro.md).

+> Note: When you load data into a table that uses the Aggregate Key model, you can only update all columns of the table.
+For example, when you update the preceding `example_db.aggregate_tbl` table, you must update all its columns, which are `site_id`, `date`, `city_code`, and `pv`.

 ## Unique Key model

+When you create a table, you can define primary key columns and metric columns.
+This way, queries return the most recent record among a group of records that have the same primary key.
+Compared with the Duplicate Key model, the Unique Key model simplifies the data loading process to better support real-time and frequent data updates.

 ### Scenarios

-StarRocks provides the Unique Key model to meet the requirements for data updates in specific data analytics scenarios.
-For example, in e-commerce scenarios, hundreds of millions of orders can be placed per day, and the statuses of the orders change frequently.
-If you use the Duplicate Key model, you cannot frequently update such a large volume of data in real time by performing delete and insert operations.
-We recommend that you choose the Unique Key model in these scenarios.
-However, if you need to update data in a more frequent and more real-time manner, we recommend that you choose the Primary Key model.
+The Unique Key model is suitable for business scenarios in which data needs to be frequently updated in real time.
+For example, in e-commerce scenarios, hundreds of millions of orders can be placed per day, and the statuses of the orders frequently change.

+### Principes

-The Unique Key model is suitable for scenarios that have the following characteristics:
+The Unique Key model can be considered a special Aggregate Key model in which the REPLACE aggregate function is specified for metric columns to return the most recent record among a group of records that have the same primary key.

-- A large amount of existing data needs to be updated.
-- Data needs to be analyzed in a real-time manner.

-### How it works

-In the Unique Key model, each sort key is unique and can be used as a primary key.

-StarRocks assigns a version number to each batch of ingested data.
-Data with the same primary key may be available in multiple versions, of which the most recent version is retrieved for queries.
+When you load data into a table that uses the Unique Key model, the data is split into multiple batches.
+Each batch is assigned a version number.
+Therefore, records with the same primary key may come in multiple versions, of which the most recent version (namely, the record with the largest version number) is retrieved for queries.

+As shown in the following table, `ID` is the primary key column, `value` is a metric column, and `_version` holds the data version numbers generated within StarRocks.
+In this example, the record with an `ID` of 1 is loaded by two batches whose version numbers are `1` and `2`, and the record with an `ID` of `2` is loaded by three batches whose version numbers are  `3`, `4`, and `5`.

 | ID   | value | _version |
 | ---- | ----- | -------- |